antzGames/ModelInstancedRendering/README.md

 ## Limitations

 I attempted very simple culling to reduce Matrix4 calculations and updates.
-I based my culling on if the cube's center position is whthin the camera's frustum.
-The correct way is to test if the cube's bounding box is within the camera's frustum, but that proved to be expensive and impacted performance (CPU not GPU) at high instance counts.
+I based my culling on if the cube's center position is within the camera's frustum.
+However, the correct way is to test if the cube's bounding box is within the camera's frustum, but that proved to be expensive and impacted performance (CPU not GPU) at high instance counts.

 Depending on your hardware you will not get good frame rates with 1 million cubes on desktop.
 Redude `INSTANCE_COUNT_SIDE` value and make sure